 At its heart, HLG is mercifully more simple than it sounds.
 The result of a joint research project between the BBC in the UK and Japanese national broadcaster NHK, it’s designed to deliver a more convenient HDR solution for the broadcast world than the HDR10 system used by most current HDR sources and displays.

 Why is HLG more convenient?
-It combines standard dynamic range and high dynamic range images into just one video signal that can play as SDR on SDR screens, or HDR on HLG HDR-compatible screens, ensuring viewers aren't left in the dark, no matter what TV they have.
+It combines standard dynamic range and high dynamic range images into just one video signal that can play as SDR on SDR screens or HDR on (HLG-compatible) HDR screens, ensuring viewers aren't left in the dark, no matter what TV they have.

-These ‘one size fits all’ signals can be delivered in just one bitstream in the VP-9 or HEVC compression formats, or over HDMI; won’t eat up precious broadcast bandwidth in the way that separate SDR and HDR signals would; can even fit within the existing 10-bit production workflows broadcasters are already using.
+These ‘one size fits all’ signals can be delivered in just one bitstream in the VP-9 or HEVC compression formats or over HDMI.
+They won’t eat up precious broadcast bandwidth in the way that separate SDR and HDR signals would, either, and they can even fit within the existing 10-bit production workflows broadcasters are already using.

-These are all hugely helpful features for broadcasters who may well, of course, find themselves needing to deliver HDR efficiently and consistently on live feeds.
+All of this is hugely helpful for broadcasters who increasingly need to deliver HDR efficiently and consistently on live feeds.

-Hopefully you’re following so far, as there’s one more horribly technical phrase to introduce in order to explain how HLG achieves its seemingly miraculous triumvirate of broadcast HDR benefits: the Electro-Optical Transfer Function.
+Hopefully, you’re following so far, as there’s one more horribly technical phrase to introduce to explain how HLG achieves its seemingly miraculous triumvirate of broadcast HDR benefits: the Electro-Optical Transfer Function.
 Or EOTF for short.

 The simplest explanation for EOTF is that it defines the relationship between a recorded electrical video signal and image brightness.
 Video displays can then use this information to convert digital signal data into visible light.
 What HLG does is use a ‘hybrid’ EOTF that employs two different types of light coding.